 For a small city, there is also a high proportion of single, often educated, people living in Mackinac Island.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Mackinac Island.

-The population of Mackinac Island is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.10% of adults in Mackinac Island have a bachelor's degree or even advanced degree.
+The citizens of Mackinac Island are very well educated compared to the average community in the nation: 38.10% of adults in Mackinac Island have a bachelor's degree or even advanced degree.

 The per capita income in Mackinac Island in 2022 was $46,601, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
 This equates to an annual income of $186,404 for a family of four.
 However, Mackinac Island contains both very wealthy and poor people as well.